The two questions that we get asked the most about our camper van conversion and our camper van adventures……

 When we purchased our VW T5 camper it was originally a panel van, and we have slowly saved and converted it to a camper over the years – it has definitely been a project!!
 As our family have grown, we have had to adapt our campervan to accomodate a family of 5.
 Over the years we have learned a lot, including ensuring we have appropriate insurance for a VW campervan conversion, and that less is definitely more when packing for a camper van road trip.

 So how did we convert our van to a camper?
 Well that is definitely a separate post, but we started off with the basics for our camper van conversion … windows, units, fridge, a rock and roll bed and electrics.
-The cupboards came next and when we became a family of five we added the pop top roof – the best thing ever!
+The cupboards came next and when we became a family of five we added the pop top roof – for us the best thing ever as the pop up roof gave us the additional sleeping area!

-So how do we sleep 5 in a camper?
+So how do you sleep 5 in a camper?

 Pop Top roof

 We had a pop top roof that creates extra headspace inside the camper van and we were recommended Denby camper vans to fit our pop top roof.
 We also added the bed boards and elevating roof bed.
-We then purchased a foam mattress from ebay and my wonderful mum and dad cut this to size and covered it.
+We then purchased a foam mattress from ebay and my mum and dad cut this to size and covered it.
 This mattress stays put when the roof is down.
+After a few years we felt we need to replace the mattress and opted to purchase a pop top mattress that can stay put when the roof is down.
 We use sleeping bags for the kids for easy storage in the space under the rock and roll bed when not in use.
-Our children are 9, 5 and 3 and sleep in the pop top roof.
+We use a coverless duvet on our rock n roll bed that comes in a handy carry bag.
+We also tried out some travel pillows for the kids and these are stored under the bed when not in use.
+What I would say is the travel pillows are really small, but there are plenty of alternative pillows suitable for travel available.
+Our children are 11, 8 and 5 and all sleep in the pop top roof.
+For now it works but we learn to adapt our vanlife as out children grow.
 We also added a safety net to prevent the youngest from rolling out of the roof in his sleep!

 Sleeping a toddler in a camper van

 This can be tricky when space is tight.
 We found a great travel cot/tent that fitted just at the bottom of our bed.
 This worked great.
+We added a couple of yoga mats underneath for extra warmth.
 We also found the toddler inflatable beds fitted perfectly just at the bottom of our bed, too.
 This meant that we could get to our toddler quickly if they woke in the night without disturbing the other children.

 Sleeping a baby in a camper van